 So what can we learn from that little scenario?

-Well, our body language and the attitude we portray to others helps them to form opinions about us.
+Our body language and attitude to others help them form opinions about us.

-Do you remember when we were dealing with going for an interview, I mentioned that it’s imperative that you smile and are friendly and attentive, no matter who you are dealing with, be it the receptionist at the gym or the manager?
+Do you remember when we were dealing with going for an interview, I mentioned that you must smile and be friendly and attentive, no matter who you are dealing with, be it the receptionist at the gym or the manager?

 Well, the same can be said when you work on the floor as a personal trainer.

-But in a job where your personality is perhaps the first thing a prospective client will notice, you can’t let that influence the way you carry yourself at the gym.
+But in a job where your personality is perhaps the first thing a prospective client will notice, you can’t let that influence how you carry yourself at the gym.

 That’s because even without talking to someone directly, they have already formed an opinion about you in their mind before you meet them.